 Each elected committee has a specific policy to guide its functions.
 Links to these policies can be found on each committee's page.

 Offices and organizations throughout the campus seek faculty representation on their committees and boards.
 Each year, the Nomination Committee of the Bloomington Faculty Council appoints these faculty representatives, based on those individuals who volunteered that year.

-The scope and time-commitment varies widely from committee to committee.
+The scope and time commitment varies widely from committee to committee.
 Please visit the campus committees page to learn more about each of these opportunities.

 Task forces & special committeesUnlike committees, task forces and special committees are typically short-term groups, with a specific and narrow scope.
-This year the BFC expects to conclude the work of a couple of task forces and create a couple new joint task forces.

 Subcommittees provide a tool for committees to divide into smaller or more specialized groups to address a particular issue or set of related issues.
-Each standing committee may, itself, create and staff subcommittees, but should do so in consultation with the Executive Committee.
+Each standing committee may, itself, create and staff subcommittees, but it should do so in consultation with the Executive Committee.